 Step 7.
 Choose Export data “With Only Schema” or “with Schema & Data” both.

 Step 8.
-Now, click the Export button and the software will successfully restore the SQL database in just a few minutes.
+Now, click the Export button and the software will resolve issues without using the DBCC CHECKDB repair_allow_data_loss command.

 In the discussed blog above, we provided complete information on DBCC CHECKDB and the alternative of Repair Allow Data Loss.
 We also discussed the reasons behind DBCC CHECKDB Repair Allow Data Loss failed.
 The suggested alternate solution helps to recover corrupt SQL database from all types of corruption.